-$$\tau_c' = \tau_c f^{3/2}$$
+$$\tau_c' = \tau_c f^{3/2} \tag{2}$$

 where f is the cloud fraction, τ_c is the initial optical depth and τ'c is the new optical depth after accounting for the overlap.
-In this study, we use the gridbox average optical depth which is calculated by the Slingo equation (different to the in-cloud optical depths that other published studies have used (Tie et al., 2003b; Liu et al., 2006)) divided by the fraction f to get the in-cloud optical depth and then multiplied by $f^{3/2}$ to simulate the overlap.
+In this study, we use the gridbox average optical depth which is calculated by the Slingo and Schrecker equation (different to the in-cloud optical depths that other published studies have used (Tie et al., 2003b; Liu et al., 2006a)) divided by the fraction f to get the in-cloud optical depth and then multiplied by $f^{3/2}$ to simulate the overlap.
 So, the overall multiplication factor is $f^{1/2}$.

-According to Liu et al. (2006) this approximate version of RAN is a good approximation so that the overlap of clouds is taken into account and is much more compu-
+According to Liu et al. (2006a) this approximate version of RAN is a good approximation so that the overlap of clouds is taken into account and is much more computationally efficient than MRAN, the maximum-random overlap method which assumes that clouds in adjacent model layers are maximally overlapped and form blocks.
+To conclude, approximate RAN is the method that combines well accuracy and efficiency, and is the standard method used in Fast-JX to handle clouds for the purposes of this study.